 In order to get the most recent changes that you or others have merged on GitHub, use the git pull origin master command (when working on the primary branch).
 In most cases, this can be shortened to “git pull”.

 This shows you all the files that have changed and how they've changed.

 Now we can use the git log command again to see all new commits.

 (You may need to switch branches back to the primary branch.
 You can do that using the git checkout master command.)

 Step 11: Bask in your git glory

 You've successfully made a PR and merged your code to the primary branch.
 Congratulations!
-If you'd like to dive a little deeper, check out the files in this Git101 folder for even more tips and tricks on using git and GitHub.
+If you'd like to dive deeper, check out these more advanced tutorials and resources:

 I also recommend finding some time to work with your team on simulating a smaller group project like we did here.
 Have your team make a new folder with your team name, and add some files with text to it.
 Then, try pushing those changes to this remote repo.
 That way, your team can start making changes to files they didn't originally create and practice using the PR feature.
 And, use the git blame and git history tools on GitHub to get familiar with tracking which changes have been made in a file and who made those changes.

 The more you use git, the more comfortable you'll... git with it.
 (I couldn't resist.)